stilger/fpga/FK-linux-how-to-tellor.md

 1. Launch 1 batch or sh file per card using mine_uart as example

 ### Linux specific:
-Ensure telminer is executable chmod 755 the telminer file
+Ensure telminer is executable

-chmod and execute mine_uart.sh for each card.
+`chmod 755 telminer`
 Note: type sudo rmmod ftdi_sio if no FKs are detected.

 ### Windows Specific: